rnc-archive/.github/.github/ISSUE_TEMPLATE/bug_report.md

   Please provide a clear and concise description of what the bug is.
   Include screenshots if needed.
   Please test using the latest release of the library, as maybe said bug has been already fixed.
--->
+  If the library has multiple install methods, describe installation method (e.g., pod, not pod, with jetifier etc) -->

 ## Environment info